 We have in the past had, and may in the future have, difficulty accurately forecasting quarterly revenues and operating results due, in part, to a historically high concentration of sales activity near quarter-end.
 Our forecasting may be further complicated by the frequency in our Professional Video segment of large, solution-based sales opportunities that encompass multiple products and services.
 These types of sales opportunities often include long-term or phased implementation plans and customer acceptance frameworks that may delay, or make difficult to predict the timing of, revenue recognition.
-These types of sales also generally involve greater complexity than single product or service sales, and this complexity may delay sales cycles more than anticipated.
+These types of product or service sales, and this complexity may delay sales cycles more than anticipated.
 If any of our quarterly forecasts of revenues or operating results proves to be inaccurate, we may fail to meet the expectations of investors and securities analysts, and the market price of our common stock may decline.